Table of Contents[Hide][Show]

 The resulting oil and water separate via high speed decanting centrifuge.
 Waste is used as mulch and fertilizer for future avocado trees.
 (5)

 There are other ways to extract avocado oil, resulting in different grades.
 Extra virgin avocado oil is obtained simply by pressing the avocados.
 It retains the flavor and odor of the avocado itself.
 Furthermore, because of its extremely high smoke point, it is a great oil for frying.
 Other grades of avocado oil are virgin and pure avocado oil.
-These are lower quality.
+These are of lower quality.
 Like olive oil, extra virgin avocado oil is the best choice for cooking.

 Refined vs Unrefined